School of Wind, Brass and Percussion – Audition Requirements

 Undergraduate

-Please include THREE pieces within your recording, one on each discipline, ensuring that there is a clear view of your hands and arms throughout.
+Please include THREE pieces within your recording, one on each discipline.
+If you are submitting a recorded audition, please ensure that there is a clear view of your hands and arms throughout.

 Tuned Percussion

-You should prepare ONE piece of your own choice, at least Grade 8 level
+You should prepare ONE piece of your own choice, at least Grade 8 level.
+This piece can be either 2 mallet or 4 mallet.

 Timpani

-You should choose and prepare ONE of the following pieces from the original* ABRSM Grade 8 percussion list:
+You should choose and prepare ONE piece from either the current or previous ABRSM Grade 8 syllabus.

 Snare Drum

-You should choose and prepare ONE of the following pieces from the original* ABRSM Grade 8 percussion list:
+You should choose and prepare ONE of the following pieces from the current ABRSM Grade 8 percussion list:

-Successful Stage 1 applicants will be invited to undertake a 20-minute live audition at the RNCM.
+If you have submitted an audition recording and you are shortlisted, you will be invited to attend a 20-minute live audition via Zoom.
 Here you should perform THREE pieces (one on each discipline) that you think best demonstrates your skills and ability, lasting no longer than five minutes.

-This Stage will also include an interview, where the panel would like to learn a little more about you and your future aspirations.
+This part of the process will also include an interview, where the panel would like to learn a little more about you and your future aspirations.

 For BMus (Hons) Popular Music, Drumkit audition requirements, please click here.